 - Naturally antimicrobial, antistatic and hypoallergenic.

-- Natural ingredients make it stain resistant and fire retardant.
+- Natural materials make it stain resistant and fire retardant.

 - Relatively easy to care for and install.